JaimieHemmings/HTML-CSS-Project/README.md

 ## Features

-- The Tamar Aquatics Website needs to be responsive on all screen sizes
+- The Tamar Aquatics Website needs to be responsive on all screen sizes.
-- The website uses rich media content and elements including embedded YouTube videos, Forms, links, buttons, and drop down choices.
+- The website uses rich media content and elements including Forms, links, and buttons.
 - The website features a Homepage, About Us, and a Contact page.
 A login page for fictional customers which redirects to a thank you page upon submission.
 - The website also features an interactive carousel at the top of the homepage.
-- A carousel displaying various aquatic animals is also visible on the homepage.
 - A form on the Contact page allows users to send a message to the owners of the website and offers the option to sign up for newsletters at the same time.
 - The website is compatible with assistive technology such as screen readers.